There are four types of hysterectomy operation:

 - A “total hysterectomy” removes the complete uterus including the cervix, this is the operation most commonly performed.

-- A “total hysterectomy with bilateral or unilateral salpingo-oopherectomy” removes the uterus, cervix, fallopian tubes and both or one of the ovaries.
+- A “total hysterectomy with bilateral or unilateral salpingo-oophorectomy” removes the uterus, cervix, fallopian tubes and both or one of the ovaries.

-The operation is usually performed under general anaesthetic, however it can also be performed with with an spinal block which is an anaesthetic where the needle passes through the dural membranes into the cerebral spinal fluids which surround the spinal cord; once released, the drug acts within a few seconds and there is a complete block to all the motor and sensory functions.
+The operation is usually performed under general anaesthetic however, it can also be performed with a spinal block which is an anaesthetic where the needle passes through the dural membranes into the cerebral spinal fluids which surround the spinal cord; once released, the drug acts within a few seconds and there is a complete block to all the motor and sensory functions.